jyyhuang/hyprlust/README.md

 Oh, and it's Arch BTW... just kidding (unless).

 > [!WARNING]
-> These are my personal dot files and may not work for everyone.<br>
-> Use at your own risk
+> These are my personal dot files and may not work for everyone, use at your own risk.

 ## 📝 Details